"If it says it on television, It Must Be True!"

 open/close all folders

 - Used in a commercial for State Farm insurance in regards to the Internet, with a woman who believes that everything she reads on the Internet is true.
 The commercial ends with her meeting her boyfriend, whom she met on the Internet, and whom she believes to be a French model.
 Cue some middle-aged guy with a goatee and glasses walking up to her and saying "Uh, bonjour?"
+And she still believes it.

-- The Daily Prophet, the Wizarding World's only "legitimate" newspaper, is a perfect example.
+- The Daily Prophet, the British Wizarding World's only "legitimate" newspaper, is a perfect example.
 Everything in it is taken as gospel truth, especially jarring when it outright contradicts itself: in The Order of the Phoenix, Harry is an insane schizophrenic and Dumbledore is a senile old fool; in Half-Blood Prince, Dumbledore is the greatest Wizard EVAH and Harry is a Messianic Archetype; in The Deathly Hallows, Harry is evil and wanted for questioning on Dumbledore's death, and Voldemort is really quite a nice fellow, really, just remember to report any

 Mudbloods Muggle-borns to the Ministry.